 There’s a long oral tradition of stories which get cumulatively more and more ridiculous until the most ridiculous idea ends the story.
 “The Three Lazy Sons” is from one of the earlier Grimm collections and demonstrates the tradition nicely.
-A king is trying to choose which of his three sons will be king after his death.
-For some illogical reason he decides that the laziest son shall be king.
+In this fairytale, a king is trying to choose which of his three sons will be king after his death.
+For some reason that only makes sense according to fairytale logic, the king decides that his laziest son shall be king.
 The sons plead their case:

 - The kingdom belongs to me, for I’m so lazy that when I’m lying on my back and want to sleep and a drop of rain falls on my eyes, I won’t even shut them so I can fall asleep.